Far-right politics in New Zealand: Early anti-Semitism

-As in most Western societies, a certain amount of anti-Semitic feeling has been present in New Zealand for quite some time.
-This feeling was not particularly strong, however, as evidenced by the fact that Julius Vogel, a practising Jew, was able to become Premier in 1873.
+In 1892, there were objections raised in parliament and by representatives of workers against a planned arrival of 500 Russian Jewish immigrants.
+The reason for this is most likely not because they were Jews.
+This was an isolated incident of what appeared to be anti-semitism in New Zealand.
+In contrast, "the Jews in New Zealand had enjoyed a freedom unequalled anywhere else in the world.
+Before the immigration protests, no anti-semitism had ever appeared upon the surface.
+On the contrary, it could be stated that New Zealanders were pro-semitic."
+Further indication that the feeling was not particularly strong is evidenced by the fact that Julius Vogel, a practising Jew, became Premier in 1873.
 Vogel did, however, suffer jibes about his faith, and political cartoonists frequently employed various Jewish stereotypes against him.
 The fact that he served as treasurer was particularly played upon, with stereotypes of Jewish bankers and moneylenders being brought out.
 However, none of this anti-Semitism was conducted in an organised fashion, being simply the views of individuals rather than any sort of political movement.

-New Zealander Arthur Desmond, "possibly the most widely read and influential political writer New Zealand has ever produced", incorporated anti-semitism into his writing, particularly his 1896 political treatise Might Is Right.
-Numerous editions of the book have been printed and it found new popularity with neo-Nazi groups in the 21st century.
+New Zealander Arthur Desmond wrote Might Is Right which was published in 1896.